Weldmicheal/ttm4175/a5/lab.md

 In the end, you should walk from zone to zone with beacon and tablet, and you should see how it updates your zone.

 * Go to *Settings*, *Wi-Fi* and connect to Eduroam.
+  * Use PEAP and MSCAPV2
+  * Your identity is your username at NTNU, plus the suffix `@ntnu.no`
+  * Password is your usual NTNU password
+  * Remember to clear the password at the end of the lab
 * Go to *Settings*, *Security* and check **Unknown sources** to allow applications that are not from the Google Play market.
 * Open the browser and download: http://people.item.ntnu.no/~jhklemet/courses/ttm4175/location-app.apk
 * Open the download and install the app